 A driver block does not represent an entire board, but an I/O section supported by a board.
 Therefore, the Simulink Real-Time library can have more than one block for each physical board.
 I/O driver blocks are written as C-code S-functions (noninlined S-functions).
 The source code for the C-code S-functions is included with the Simulink Real-Time software.

 Note, if your model contains I/O blocks, take I/O latency values into account for the model sample time.
-Use the Simulink Real-Time Interactive Guide tool to find latency values for the supported boards:
+To find latency values for a board supported by the Simulink Real-Time block library, consult the vendor data sheet.
+To find a link to the vendor website, see:

-The Simulink Real-Time system supports PCI and ISA buses.
-If the bus type is not indicated in the driver block number, you can determine the bus type of a driver block by checking the block's parameter dialog box.
-The last parameter is either a PCI slot, for PCI boards, or a base address, for ISA boards.
+The Simulink Real-Time system supports PCI and ISA (PC/104) buses.
+If the bus type is not indicated in the driver block number, determine the bus type of the block by examining the block parameter dialog box.
+The last parameter is either a PCI slot, for PCI boards, or a base address, for ISA (PC/104) boards.

 You can open the I/O device driver library with the MATLAB® command